AdobeDocs/dynamic-media-classic.en/help/using/creating-image-set.md

     * To remove an image, select it, and then select **[!UICONTROL Delete]** on the toolbar.
     * To reorder images, drag an image to a new position.

-1. When you are finished editing the set, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after save]** is selected (default).
+1. When you are finished editing the set, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after a save]** is selected (default).
 1. Select **[!UICONTROL Save]**, select a storage folder for your set, enter a name for the set, and then select **[!UICONTROL Save]**.

 ## Delete an Image Set